GhostPaint: A VR Graffiti App That Lets You Play Banksy

 However, GhostPaint lacks the intuitive interface of Tilt Brush.
 While TiltBrush has you hold a cube-palette in one hand, and your brush in the other, GhostPaint requires that you constantly assign different controls to each hand by tapping on a menu set by your side.
 A stencil and spray paint.
 A camera and airbrush.
 Have you ever tried to tap a button with your hands full of screens and paint?
 That’s what GhostPaint asks of you constantly.

 It’s all complicated further when you want to move.
 If I want to reposition myself across the very large areas, I can teleport anywhere in the environment by aiming a reticle and warping there.
 The catch?
 As I learn early on, you’d better grab that menu first.
 Otherwise, you just teleported without your controls.
-(And if there’s a shortcut to get them back, I didn’t find it.)
+(And if there’s a shortcut to get them back, I didn’t find it.
+UPDATE: The creator wrote me; there is!)

 Don’t get me wrong.
 I loved the 20 minutes I spent inside GhostPaint–and I’m sure anyone who has fantasized about tagging a building but lacks the backbone to do so will, too.
 You’ve gotta try it, my fellow stop sign-respecting, banana peel-composting friends!
 But Epic has a ways to go, both in adding more 3D drawing features, and streamlining the interface as it’s built now.
 Tilt Brush is usable instantly.
 I’ve seen a dozen people pick it up and understand the brush and palette metaphor within seconds.
 GhostPaint has something like ten mini screens of content to read through before you’re ready to paint.
 And the only real way to understand all the controls–a mix of gestures, trigger pulls, and button pushes–is to use the app long enough to learn them.